Master of Education

 Graduate Certificate, Graduate Diploma

-The faculty offers generalist and specialist postgraduate qualifications for students whose first degree is in education.
-Each program comprises units of study designed to deliver the knowledge considered essential to postgraduate-level understanding of the area, within the constraints of chosen program.
-Graduate certificates require four units of study; graduate diplomas, six; and master's degrees, eight.
-In 2011, articulated programs were available to students seeking generalist postgraduate qualifications in education, as well as in specialist areas listed below (and at the left of this page).
+The Faculty offers generalist and specialist postgraduate qualifications for students whose first degree is in education.
+Each program comprises units of study designed to deliver the knowledge considered essential to postgraduate-level understanding of the area, within the constraints of the chosen program.